mlibrary/dor-console-py/README.md

 (And seriously: who wants to ingest thousands of items just to build up sample data?)

+(Also seriously: nothing here tries to implement the _repository pattern_.
+Shameless.)

 ## Setup

 This project uses [uv](https://github.com/astral-sh/uv) to manage its setup.